lindes/pubbin/README.md

   possible things like `while not such-and-such; do sleep 1; done`, which will wait for such-and-such to return true.

+* `pronouncebase` - This is something of a strange one.
+The idea is to make reliably pronouncable ways of specifying numbers in various bases, in such a way that the pronunciation not only indicates the digits, but the base those digits are in.
+So that, for example, "12" in base 8 (10 in decimal) can be pronounced "tito sino", instead of "twelve"... or "tita sina", which would be the base 5 pronounciation of that sequence of digits (7 in decimal).
+See links in opening comment for more on where this came from and why it exists.

 * `toggle-pi-ap-mode` - toggles Access Point mode on a Raspberry Pi (with the help of some initial setup)